Please remember to read the disclaimer advice at the bottom of the page.

 When blood flow is decreased, there is often a sensation of cold, tingling, or numbness down the arm and into the hand.

 If nerves are compressed, often the first three fingers of the hand might feel a numb or tingling pain.
+Pain can also occur anywhere else between the neck and hand.
 Sometimes grip strength or the ability to feel something you are holding decreases, or it might be difficult to type, write with a pen, or use tools.

 For neurogenic (nerve-related) TOS there can be severe muscle wasting at the base of the thumb, called “Gilliatt-Sumner hand.”

 Types of Thoracic Outlet Syndrome